awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 ## Advanced Parameters<a name="cli-advanced-parameters"></a>

 \-\-algorithm
 Specifies an alternate [algorithm suite](concepts.md#crypto-algorithm)\.
 This parameter is optional and valid only in encrypt commands\.
 By default, the AWS Encryption CLI uses the default algorithm suite for the AWS Encryption SDK, which is AES\-GCM with an [HKDF](https://en.wikipedia.org/wiki/HKDF), an ECDSA signature, and a 256\-bit encryption key\.
 This algorithm suite is recommended for most encryption operations\.
-For a list of alternate values, see [Read the Docs](http://aws-encryption-sdk-cli.readthedocs.io/en/latest/)\.
+For a list of valid values, see the values for the `algorithm` parameter in [Read the Docs](https://aws-encryption-sdk-cli.readthedocs.io/en/latest/index.html#execution)\.

 \-\-frame\-length
 Creates output with specified frame length\.
 Enter a value in bytes\.
 This parameter is optional and valid only in encrypt commands\.